 What use is a sword for you, if you can’t wield it?
 Websites are a tool to get business.
 In any form you perceive.
 Either you want traffic, sales or brand positioning, your website must get it.
-Yet, if you look at the coversion rates of even the best websites they are less than one percent.
+Yet, if you look at the conversion rates of even the best websites they are less than one percent.
 It is really tough out there.

 Visitors come, don’t get what they want and leave.
 It is so hard to attract business.
 You spend a fortune on ads, marketing, and referrals for this.
 The customers come but fail to convert.
 The conversion rates of low performing websites are in fractions of a percent.
 This is a big failure at someplace.
 Yet, the most any company is concerned about while getting a new website is Web Design.
 Visual appeal is a very important factor.
 It works as a binder, but it is not enough to do the job.